nhattan86/INTELSCHOOLBUS-THE-SYSTEM-FOR-COUNTING-AND-CONTROLLING-STUDENTS-ON-SCHOOL-BUSES/README.md

 | System Size                     | 115x90x55 mm                 | Smaller than 200x200x100 mm            |
 | Other Standards                 | Industrial-grade wired connection, dustproof, and water-resistant IPX22 | Industrial-grade wired connection, dustproof, and water-resistant IPX22 |

-Figure 1 provides a detailed description of the components in the system used in conjunction, it is a block with size 115x90x55 mm contains camera, module GPS and antenas, with LED indicator, IR LED and DC fan for drawing hot air from the inside out for cooling.
+Figure 1 provides a detailed description of the components in the system used in conjunction, it is a block with size `115x90x55 mm` contains camera, module GPS and antenas, with LED indicator, IR LED and DC fan for drawing hot air from the inside out for cooling.
 The system, after careful consideration, has been selected for installation at the entrance of the bus, assuming the bus has only one door for passengers.
-Fig. 2 shows the system and its position.
+Figure 2 shows the system and its position.
 In that position, the camera captures a comprehensive view of passengers’ heads and a wide area of movement, enabling effective tracking and inference of the passengers’ movement direction.

 ![Detailed system](images/system.jpg)